Hi Aunt Vadge,

 So, let’s go through this.

 Fingering should NEVER EVER cause pain and bleeding.
 It is not your vagina that’s the problem, but his technique.
-This is not your fault – your vagina is perfectly fine – but you need to explain this to him in no uncertain terms and both of you figure out a way for you to be fingered that not just ‘doesn’t hurt’, but feels awesome.
+This is not your fault – your vagina is perfectly fine – but you need to explain this to him in no uncertain terms and both of you figure out a way for you to be fingered that not just ‘doesn’t hurt’ but feels good.

 Don’t get into bed with Edward Scissorhands if you don’t like bleeding after fingering

-Why being properly turned on – like a boner – saves you from a lot of damage
+Why being properly turned on saves you from a lot of damage

 It is not only his job to make you feel good (because let’s face it, that can be hard to figure out without any instructions), it’s yours too – you guys need to talk and try things on each other and both of you figure out how to turn you on to the point where you can have not just comfortable sex, but hot, horny, dirty, rockin’ banging.
 The best sex.